Martinmartak1337/go/README.md

 # go
-the mspock file is ransomware iam not responsible for damages caused by it...
+The MSpock.go file is ransomware (is malicious) and i'am not responsible for any damages caused by it.